Flutter Tutorial for Beginners: Step by Step Guide to Build Apps

 Stateless Widgets are those whose state doesn’t change like a button or an image.
 As the name states, it doesn’t change its state when an action is performed on the screen.

-Check out the short video series, and its documentation by Google to explore in-depth (I’m attaching the first video in the series).
+Check out the short video series, and it’s documentation by Google to explore in-depth (I’m attaching the first video in the series).

 When a widget needs to hold some state like a current page in PageView, the currently selected tab in a BottomNavigationBar, Stateful widgets are the right choice to make.